 How long will it take you to earn a bachelor’s degree?
 Many people assume the answer is four years.
 However, the National Center for Education Statistics reports that only 44.1% of students earn their bachelor’s in 48 months.
 Some students take longer.
-Others prefer to shoot for a degree in a much shorter time-frame.
+Others prefer to shoot for a fast undergraduate degree in a much shorter time-frame.
 A selection of colleges around the nation are offering accelerated online and hybrid programs to meet this need.

 Why Choose an Accelerated Degree?